maricn/interception-vimproved/README.md

 # Interception plugin for vimproved input

-My hideous (but working and performant) C++ code to remap the keys on any input device that emits keys.
+~My hideous~ Humble, performant key remapping C++ code that should work on Linux for any input device that emits keys.

 ## tl;dr;